 Event Recording/Alerting Systems

 Isode server products generate 'events', which can range from severe operational errors to warnings and diagnostic information.
-These are specified by comprehensive XML catalogs, and available in log files, syslog, Windows events and SNMP (via TRAPS).
+These are specified by comprehensive XML catalogs, and available in log files, syslog and Windows events.

 These could be provided using XMPP PubSub, with events delivered to general purpose or special XMPP clients.
 PubSub could then be used to give user control over which events are received.
 For example "All severe events on all operational servers and directory replication errors and warnings on test directory servers".